YogitaAmbure13/SmartAgroAI-AI-Powered-Farming-Assistant/README.md

 ## ⏳ Dataset

-In this project to train the machine learning and Deep Learning models we have taken datasets from [Kaggle](https://www.kaggle.com/).
+Our project utilizes three key datasets sourced from Kaggle, each supporting a specific model: fertilizer recommendation, crop selection, and disease identification.
+These datasets are crucial for training accurate, real-world AI solutions tailored for agriculture.

-### 1.Fertilizer Recommendation Dataset
+🌾 1.
+Fertilizer Recommendation Dataset
-This dataset contains essential parameters for fertilizer recommendation models, aiding in the optimization of crop yield and soil health.
-The dataset includes the following fields:
+Purpose:
+To recommend the most suitable fertilizer based on soil and environmental conditions.
+Features:

-    N: Ratio of Nitrogen content in soil
+🧪 N – Nitrogen content in soil

-    P: Ratio of Phosphorous content in soil
+🧪 P – Phosphorous content in soil

-    K: Ratio of Potassium content in soil
+🧪 K – Potassium content in soil

-    Temperature: Temperature in degrees Celsius
+🌡️ Temperature – Ambient temperature (°C)

-    Humidity: Relative humidity in percentage
+💧 Humidity – Relative humidity (%)

-    Moisture: Moisture level in percentage
+🌱 Moisture – Soil moisture level (%)

-    Crop Type: Name of the crop
+🌾 Crop Type – Name of the crop

-    Soil Type: Type of the soil
+🏞️ Soil Type – Type of soil (e.g., sandy, loamy)

- Download the fertilizer Recommendation dataset for  custom training <a href="https://github.com/usmanbvp/agri-innovative/blob/main/data/raw/fertilizer_recommendation.csv">here</a>
+Usage:
+Used for building custom fertilizer recommendation models that enhance soil productivity.

-### 2.Crop  Recommendation Dataset
+🌱 2.
+Crop Recommendation Dataset
-This dataset serves as a valuable resource for crop recommendation systems, aiding in the selection of optimal crops based on various soil and environmental factors.
-The dataset comprises the following essential fields:

-    N: Ratio of Nitrogen content in soil

-    P: Ratio of Phosphorous content in soil

-    K: Ratio of Potassium content in soil
+Purpose:
+To identify the most suitable crop for cultivation based on soil nutrients and climate factors.
+Features:
+🧪 N, P, K – Macronutrient values in soil

-    Temperature: Temperature in degrees Celsius
+🌡️ Temperature – Temperature in °C

-    Humidity: Relative humidity in percentage

-    pH: pH value of the soil
+💧 Humidity – Humidity percentage
+⚗️ pH – Soil pH level

-    Rainfall: Rainfall in millimeters
+🌧️ Rainfall – Annual rainfall in millimeters

-Download the Crop Recommendation dataset for custom training <a href="https://github.com/usmanbvp/agri-innovative/blob/main/data/raw/crop_recommendation.csv">here</a>
+Usage:
+Trained models help farmers decide the best crop to cultivate under given environmental conditions.

- ### 3.Disease Identification Dataset
+🍃 3.
+Disease Identification Dataset
-This dataset is recreated using offline augmentation from the original dataset.
-This dataset consists of about 87K rgb images of healthy and diseased crop leaves which is categorized into 38 different classes.
-The total dataset is divided into 80/20 ratio of training and validation set preserving the directory structure.
-A directory containing 33 test images is created for prediction purpose.
+Purpose:
+To detect plant diseases using image classification with deep learning models.
+Dataset Details:
+🖼️ 87,000+ RGB images of healthy and diseased crop leaves 📂 38 classes – Each representing a crop-disease pair
+🔄 80/20 split for training and validation
+🔬 33 test images reserved for real-time prediction validation 🗂️ Structured in directories for easy image loading and model training

 Download the Disease Identification dataset for custom training <a href="https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset">here</a>